 Believe it or not, there are certain myths and fallacies that have been circulating around the business industry these days about the mistakes employees make in the workplace and what kind of impact it does in the organization.
 The solid question that arises when the topic at hand is mentioned is that are mistakes a good or a bad occurrence in the industry,

-At first glance, reading the word mistake already gives the impression that it is very ill-mannered and much associated with negativity.
-Something that should be avoided at all cost for the best.
+At first, reading the word mistake already gives the impression that it is very ill-mannered and much associated with negativity.
+Something that should be avoided at all costs for the best.
 You do have a point but it is about looking at the brighter side of things and using it as a lesson in which I will try to elaborate later on.

 Some bosses and managers have in mind that mistakes are very bad for the organization and the whole team as it disrupts the flow of productivity and creates an opportunity or provides leeway for conflicts to occur more frequently in the workplace.
 The reputation and the brand of quality are in the line so mistakes should never be tolerated in the slightest manner.
 Mistakes to some leaders and managers are like opening Pandora’s box wherein it will cause immense doom and destruction to befall in the workplace.
 Pretty exaggerated but you do get the point.